 Generatingthrough direct investments in private U.S. companies

-Investing in private U.S. energy companies with the goal of income and long-term
+Investing in private U.S. energy and energy infrastructure companies with the goal of long-term income and growth

 Identifying, acquiring and operating private middle market companies with an objective of generating long-term shareholder value